hafezomar/lichess-game-analysis/README.md

 This project is licensed under the MIT License.

 The dataset itself is not owned by me and is subject to its original Kaggle dataset license.

+Thank you for taking your time to check out this mini project. :)